See Textbooks FAQs for help with questions about how the data is used.

 - Paste into a new table in the database.

 - Name it AllTitles to replace the one that was just appended with the new list titles.
 The results will be a comprehensive list with no ISBN-13 duplicates.
-Again verify that the Term field was not lost in the paste job. *** Need to explore status CX in this list.
-These usually fall out of the ordering process but would still appear in AllTitles?
+Again verify that the Term field was not lost in the paste job.

 Pull List for Monographs head (process for each dated list)

 Even though we discontinued the creation of a Pull List for Hill and the branch libraries, we still provide the Monographs head with a list of titles we own (pull list) for each bookstore list.
 This is used to assess owned ebooks availability, and increase number of users where possible.
 Use these steps to prepare the Pull List.
+Highlight any Kindle editions for Lynn that don't have ebook counterparts.

 (The entire discontinued process for preparing the Pull Lists for Hill and branches is archived here: G:\A&D\DPP\Textbooks\Documentation\Pull list procedure to ID ONLINE titles for the archived process.)